kimpham54/vuejs-tutorial-elagconf2022/README.md

 ## Tutorial Steps
 FORMAT: CODEALONG
 presenter will start from scratch (from an empty project) and implement the project live.
 To prepare, we will have to ask participants to install node, yarn, and vue cli
-1. go through what to install, node, yarn, vue cli (ideally should be done already by all participants)
+1. go through what to install, node, yarn, vue cli (ideally should be done already by all participants) KIM
-2. explain the various options when creating a new project, (briefly explain frameworks like nuxt, etc)
+2. explain the various options when creating a new project, (briefly explain frameworks like nuxt, etc) PASCAL
-3. go through the folders that get created when you initialise a vue project, but also note that vue can be incorporated into any project using a CDN for example
+3. go through the folders that get created when you initialise a vue project, but also note that vue can be incorporated into any project using a CDN for example PASCAL
-4. talk briefly about vscode and linting, plugins to make dev easier
+4. talk briefly about vscode and linting, plugins to make dev easier KIM
-5. EXPLAIN BASIC VUE CONCEPTS
+5. EXPLAIN BASIC VUE CONCEPTS PASCAL
    1. What is a component
       1. what are the parts of a component: template, component definition, styling
       2. what are the parts and hooks of the component definition we will be using: